-The DNR's transportation liaison staff appreciate the importance of working with WisDOT and municipalities to utilize cost-effective, practical measures to advance transportation projects while protecting the environment.
+The DNR's transportation liaison staff appreciates the importance of working with WisDOT and municipalities to utilize cost-effective, practical measures to advance transportation projects while protecting the environment.

-The DNR's Environmental Analysis and Sustainability program (EAS) works cooperatively with the Wisconsin Department of Transportation (WisDOT) and with local highway transportation departments to avoid and minimize environmental concerns with the construction and maintenance of highways, roads, bridges, culverts, airports, railways and harbors.
-For each county, there is an EAS regional staff person who serves as the transportation liaison contact.
+The DNR's Environmental Analysis and Sustainability program (EAS) works cooperatively with the Wisconsin Department of Transportation (WisDOT) and with local highway transportation departments to avoid and minimize impacts on natural resources with the construction and maintenance of highways, roads, bridges, culverts, airports, railways and harbors.
+Each county has an EAS regional staff person who serves as the transportation liaison contact.

-Municipal Transportation projects include construction, reconstruction or maintenance of a roadway, bridge, arch or culvert that is being carried out under the direction and supervision of a city, village, town or county, and may impact waterways and/or wetlands.
+Municipal Transportation projects include construction, reconstruction or maintenance of a roadway, bridge, arch or culvert that is being carried out under the direction and supervision of a city, village, town or county and may impact waterways and/or wetlands.
+Please check out Overview of The Transportation Program for more information.

 Best management practices (BMPs)

-Best management practices (BMPs) are vital to a successful municipal transportation projects.
-Please view our presentation for detailed information on municipal highway projects.
+Best management practices (BMPs) are vital to successful municipal transportation projects.
+Please view our presentation titled BMPs for Design Considerations before designing the project and BMPs for Construction to plan for the next project phase.

-Also available is Road Right of Way Mowing BMPs.
+Also available – Road Right of Way Mowing BMPs.

 Local units of government may need to obtain waterway, wetland and storm water permits for a proposed transportation project.
 Local transportation officials and their consultants can find permit information and forms below.